 Will you have a fee associated with joining or participating in classes?

 Think about these questions and the answers to them.
 Having clear and known expectations lessens problems and confusion.

 Any homeschool co-op needs to be able to communicate with its members.
 With a teen homeschool co-op, you will want two forms of communication.
 The first is a way to communicate with parents.
 The second is to be able to communicate with the students.
 They may be different modes of communicating, such as email for parents and some form of groupchat for the teens.

 Make sure you have parents’ permission to contact teens and before adding teens to any group messaging.

 Step Six: Recruit Teens

-The last step is to fill your co-op with members!
+The last step for starting a teen homeschool co-op is to fill it with members!
 You can advertise on the library commons board, search out members in Facebook groups for your area, or just go by word of mouth.